kcsongor/generic-lens/README.md

 ## Structural subtyping

-A record is a (structural) `subtype' of another, if its fields are a subset of those of the other.
+A record is a (structural) `subtype' of another, if its fields are a superset of those of the other.

 ```haskell